iPIC3D/iPIC3D-GPU/README.md

 Please refer to [Dockerfile](./Dockerfile).

-## Trouble Shooting
+## Contact

-Feel free to contact [Andong](https://github.com/HuXioAn) at [andonghu@kth.se]() if any problems.
+Feel free to contact Professor Stefano Markidis at KTH for using iPIC3D.

-## Citation
-Markidis, Stefano, and Giovanni Lapenta.
-"Multi-scale simulations of plasma with iPIC3D."
-Mathematics and Computers in Simulation 80.7 (2010): 1509-1519.